 Tai Chi is based on the intrinsic wisdom to find balance in everything you do.
 This includes how much effort you expend at your workplace or desk, in your training, and on your performance.
 Success means that you have to push yourself to the brink in order to achieve it.
-However, sometimes success comes when you have balance, when you’ve just done enough to get the job done.
+This can lead to burnout.
+Sometimes success comes when you have balance, when you’ve just done enough to get the job done.
 Tai Chi will help when fighting burnout.

 I want to talk to you about how Tai Chi impacts your success at work.
 Most motivational speakers and coaches often ask you to give it your all, give it 110%, and constantly push the envelope.
 These are aggressive strategies in order for you to obtain success.
 Such slogans as ‘no pain, no gain’ or ‘no days off’ are quite common and can be detrimental to your health, not to mention your true success.

 Are you feeling burned out?

 These tactics often come with a feeling of burnout because you’re overdoing it.
 The more you are chained to your desk doesn’t necessarily mean that you’re going to be more productive or lead you to an executive position or managerial role.
 In fact, you learn the hard way: the more you push people, the less you get out of them.

 When fighting burnout, Tai Chi teaches you to have moderation in effort.
 If you work too hard, then you may neglect other things in your life.
 You may become dehydrated because you forgot to drink water.
 You may lose sleep because you’ve been working at something for a long time.

 When you work hard and do more, you can sustain an injury.
 Then you have your blinders on.
 When you do less, then you’re able to see the bigger picture.
 When you see the bigger picture, then you can respond proactively and not react by putting out fires.
 You’re able to observe, look, and see what is happening all around you.